 - Have you or anyone else attempted to clean up some of the damage?

 These questions allow the professional to analyze the extent of the job: its size, the severity of soot, and the customer’s immediate need.
 Based on this preliminary analysis, the restoration company will know what to expect and how to remove the damage from the home.
+This is just the start of the fire damage restoration process.

 What is Smoke?